mongodb/docs-golang/source/includes/localhost-connection.rst

 configured your server to listen for incoming connections.

-For more information on how to specify a different hostname or IP address, see :manual:`Connection Strings </reference/connection-string/>` in the server manual.
+For more information on how to specify a different hostname or IP address, see :manual:`Connection Strings </reference/connection-string/>` in the Server manual.